oracle/odpi/.github/issue_template.md

 #### Answer the following questions:

-1. What version of ODPI-C are you using?
+1. What version of ODPI-C are you using (see dpi.h)?

 2. What error(s) you are seeing?